Key Technology Influences in Modern Higher Education

-The LMS must have a mobile capability, that is a responsive design and a mobile application for learners to access educational resources anytime, anywhere.
-They must have their mobile apps to enable access on computing devices facilitating teaching and learning to extend spaces beyond the traditional classroom.
+The LMS must have a mobile capability, which is a responsive design and a mobile application for learners to access educational resources anytime, anywhere.
+They must have their mobile apps to enable access to computing devices facilitating teaching and learning to extend spaces beyond the traditional classroom.
 Choosing LMS with mobile capabilities gives the power to use technology-centric learning strategies like microlearning.

 Ensuring the accessibility of the content within the LMS to every learner is a key concern.
 An LMS platform should be built with accessibility as a priority so that it can meet different user needs and learning preferences.
 Accessibility helps to improve the LMS adoption rates and the legality of the content.